Order Of Operations

 Another small thought here.
 God always starts with the heart condition before He does anything with the circumstances.
 Have you learned that yet?
 I find myself praying about the circumstances because I either don’t like them, I want them altered, or I want something to happen that will further my particular plans or my ministry.
 And I find myself often times praying about the circumstances, when in reality God’s way is to pray about and change.
 God’s ways for you and me to pray about and to change our inner attitude toward Him.
 Then He begins to work on a miracle basis — “Who shall enter into Thy holy place?
 He that hath clean hands and a pure heart who has not lifted up his soul unto vanity nor sworn deceitfully”.

 To get into the very presence of God in prayer and have your prayers answered means that the inner life that nobody knows but you and God needs to be cleansed by the application of the precious cleansing blood of Christ — and needs be filled with the presence of the Blessed Holy Spirit so that your relationship to God is pure and clean and uncluttered with unconfessed sin and failures.
 Just notice then that the Lord Jesus started with that — didn’t say anything about the disease yet, He took care that later — but first of all, He dealt with the man’s need, “Go and sin no more”.
 Our Savior said to one who was caught right in the action of sin, “Go and sin no more”.
 He said to a man who was healed.
 His story, I think, is found in the fifth of John, isn’t it?
-No it’s the fifth of Judges.
+No it’s the fifth of John.
 Yes, that’s right.
 I get my tongue tangles up when I’m talking to you, turning pages.

 The man who had been ill for 38 years, wasn’t it, let’s see for a minute.
 “For a long time he had an infirmity” — it says, “38 years”, and our Lord Jesus said to him, “Behold thou are be made well.
 Sin no more lest a worst thing come unto thee”.